tef/crow/ROUNDABOUT.md

 	- The flags are passed on to mutator threads allocating
 - There's items of (epoch, kind, lane32)
 	- The epoch lets us know if an item comes before or after us
-	- Kind indicates what sort of entry (ReadLane, ExWriteLane, etc)
+	- Kind indicates what sort of entry (ShareLane, LockLane, etc)
 	- Lane32 lets us find conflicting items
 - There's only 32 slots in the ring buffer
     - That's ok though, 32 is a pretty big number in terms of active CPUs